 Laura Kina

-Laura Kina is a queer, mixed-race Uchinanchu artist-scholar whose artistic and scholarly projects address Asian American and Okinawan diasporic art.
-Her latest body of work "Over the Rainbow, One More Time" is about surviving breast cancer and coming out during the pandemic.
+Laura Kina (shey/they) is a queer, disabled, mixed-race Uchinanchu artist-scholar whose artistic and scholarly projects address Asian American and Okinawan diasporic art.
+Her 2023 solo show "Over the Rainbow, One More Time" was about surviving breast cancer, coming out, and divorce during the pandemic.
+Kina has continued to make work about healing and building community.
 She is a Vincent de Paul Professor at The Art School at DePaul University.
 Kina was born in Riverside, CA (Cahuilla, Tongva, Luiseño, Serrano territory), grew up in Poulsbo, WA (Suquamish and Port Gamble S'Klallam territory), and is based in Chicago (traditional lands of the Three Fires Confederacy--Potawatomi, Ojibwe, and Odawa nations as well as the Ho-Chunk, Myaamia, Menominee, Illinois Confederacy, and Peoria).

 Kina and Wei Ming Dariotis co-edited War Baby/Love Child: Mixed Race Asian American Art (University of Washington Press, 2013).
 Along Jan Christian Bernabe, Kina co-edited Queering Contemporary Asian American Art (University of Washington Press, 2017).
-She is a curator for the Virtual Asian American Art Museum; a co-founder of the Critical Mixed Studies conference, journal, and association; visual art section editor for Bridge; and a series editor for The University of Washington Press for the Critical Ethnic Studies and Visual Culture book series.
+She is a curator for the Virtual Asian American Art Museum; a co-founder of the Critical Mixed Studies conference, journal, and association; and a series editor for The University of Washington Press for the Critical Ethnic Studies and Visual Culture book series.
 Kina has co-edited special journal issues for the Asian Diasporic Visual Cultures and the Americas and Verge: Studies in Global Asias.
 Kina and Jave Yoshimoto co-edited, illustrated, and curated Word of Mouth: Asian American Artists Sharing Recipes - a cookbook and 2023 special exhibition for the Virtual Asian American Art Museum.
+In 2025, the cookbook was expanded and published in print by the University of Arkansas Press.
+She is currently co-editing an anthology on Okinawan American arts and literature, writing a memoir, and painting the world around her.

 Instagram: @laura.kina